JanBlazejczyk/github-repo-finder/README.md

 ## How it works

 The app searches GitHub profiles by username and shows the list of user's repositories using Github API.
+The repositories are sorted by the number of stars.

 ## Usage